 Edward Thomas: Towards a Complete Checklist of his Published Writings

 Compiled by Jeff Cooper.
 First published by White Sheep Press as a book in 2004.
-Revised edition, 2017, published here as a downloadable .doc document.
+Revised edition, 2017, published here as a downloadable .doc document or PDF document.
 If anyone finds a publication not listed here, please contact Jeff Cooper with its details. .